axiom-data-science/portal-docs/overview.rst

 	Datasets listed in the catalog that can be viewed in the map are indicated by the globe icon |catalog_globe_icon|.

 The map is highly customizable via the ``Settings`` and ``Legend`` menus to enable deep exploration of the data.
-Advanced charting features allow you to view and summarize multiple datasets, and to create custom :ref:`data-views-overview` to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.
+Advanced charting features allow you to view and summarize multiple datasets, and to create custom :ref:`Data Views <data-views-overview>` to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.

 .. only:: not ioos

 	Additionally, uou can use the map to create and share custom compilations of biological, sensor, and model outputs to spotlight environmental events or geographic locations.

-For more details, please see the :ref:`view-layer-metadata-how-to` page.
+For more details, please see the :ref:`View Layer Metadata <view-layer-metadata-how-to>` page.

 The data map is built around a familiar interactive map interface, with several important elements arranged around the screen: